 This article originally appeared in Glass Magazine.

-Sarcos Robotics, a global technology firm that designs robotic systems, announced in November 2018 that the company developed a" full-body, powered industrial exoskeleton robotic system," the Guardian XO Max, according to a company release.
-The technology, the product of a nearly two-decade R&D process, allows the user to lift up to 200 pounds and is slated to be available in 2020.
+Sarcos Robotics, a global technology firm that designs robotic systems, announced in November 2018 that the company developed a "full-body, powered industrial exoskeleton robotic system," the Guardian XO Max, according to a company release.
+This new construction exoskeleton, which is a new type of construction safety technology and the product of a nearly two-decade R&D process, allows the user to lift up to 200 pounds and is slated to be available in 2020.

 “The potential for full-body, powered exoskeleton technology is immense—from giving our workers super-human strength without putting added strain on their bodies, to improving productivity and efficiency,” says John Santagate, research director, IDC, a market intelligence firm.